-The Upper Elkhorn Natural Resources District will charge an additional fee of $75 if less than 150 trees are planted by machine.
+The Upper Elkhorn Natural Resources District will charge an additional fee of $125 if less than 150 trees are planted by machine or if the site preparation is not completed per the tree planting agreement.
 A 50% deposit is required on all machine planted tree orders that are to be planted by the Upper Elkhorn NRD.
 Tree species will not be guaranteed until the 50% deposit is received.
 Orders for hand plant trees should be paid in full when the Upper Elkhorn Natural Resources District places the tree order to preserve the species.

 |Eastern Red Cedar||Native Cottonwood||Caragana|

 |Rocky Mountain Juniper||Swamp White Oak||Sumac|

 |Colorado Blue Spruce||Bur Oak||Chokecherry|